MakeSchool-Tutorials/Makestagram-Swift/P18-Improving-Timeline/content.md

 Let's start with the two properties:

 > [action]
-Add the following three properties to the `TimelineViewController` class:
+Add the following two properties to the `TimelineViewController` class:
 >
     let defaultRange = 0...4
     let additionalRangeSize = 5

 We are defining that we start by showing the latest 5 posts (index 0 to 4).
 Whenever a users reaches the end of the timeline, we load an additional 5.
 You could change the behavior of your timeline by simply changing these values!